 Nominating Committee Report

 In accordance with Article IV, Section 1 of the Section’s bylaws, here is the nominating report for the June 1, 2021 to May 31, 2022 term.
-The nominations will be voted on at the Business portion of the Women in Law Section’s Annual Meeting on January 19, 2021 at 4:10 p.m. immediately following the Women in Law Section’s Virtual Annual Meeting CLE program.
+The nominations have been voted on and approved at the Business portion of the Women in Law Section’s Annual Meeting on January 19, 2021 at 4:10 p.m. immediately following the Women in Law Section’s Virtual Annual Meeting CLE program.

 Opinions expressed are those of the Section/Committee preparing this memorandum/report and do not represent those of the New York State Bar Association unless and until they have been adopted by its House of Delegates or Executive Committee.